-Certain retirement planning events are triggered at specific ages, such as when you can begin drawing on Social Security or when you are required to take IRA distributions.
-Others aren't...but maybe they should be.
-Here's a list of what happens if certain rules kick in and what you should be thinking about as you reach various ages leading up to and into retirement.
+Certain retirement events are triggered at specific ages, such as when you can begin drawing on Social Security or when you are required to take IRA distributions.
+As you age, the rules for specific ages change.
+It might be beneficial to know about these changes as you reach various ages leading up to and into retirement.